WHAT ARE Snap-Fit JOINTs?

-Which snap-fit is best for your product depends on the intended use and the material/design strength that is required to keep the snap-fit secure.
+Which snap joints are best for your product depends on the intended use and the material/design strength that is required to keep it secure.
 Snap-fits can be engineered to be a permanent connection or allow frequent assembly and disassembly (like battery compartment covers in electronic products).
-Gas-tight and fluid-tight snap-fit connections can even be made when snap-fits are engineered to work with seals and O-rings.
+Gas-tight and fluid-tight snap joint connections can even be made when snap-fits are engineered to work with seals and O-rings.

 Even though snap-fits are relatively simple in design and how they operate, incorporating them into product design does add complexity to the molding process.
 This is because engineers have to consider the functional requirements of the connection and the product, assembly requirements, mechanical properties of the thermoplastic (strength, flexibility, recovery), and changes to the design of the mold (including part ejection).
 The design must ensure that the snap-fit has the proper “holding power” to keep the connection secure without bending too much, or breaking.
 These calculations become more complex, too, if the snap-fit application requires hundreds of openings and closings.
 Since most snap-fits require an undercut, a more complex mold is often needed.

 Depending on the design and intended use of the product, snap-fit connections can increase tooling cost.
 However, once the snap-fits are designed and production is underway, the extra cost is usually quickly recovered by lower assembly costs, faster throughput, and less rework.